munrhalls/Month-Colored-Clarity-at-a-glance/README.md

 I've put a constraint, for training purposes - only Javascript, ZERO HTML, ZERO CSS, NOTHING, NOT A SINGLE LINE OF ANYTHING ELSE, THAN RAW JAVASCRIPT.
 That's what this project is.
+However, it DOES have all the CSS/HTML inside Javascript.
+It's nothing more than that.

+Also, it's a training project and nothing more.
+I had way less experience back when I was doing it.
+It was a huge challenge at the time, though.

 Website link, live: https://month-glancer.netlify.app/.
 It can be pasted into developer tools, and it will generate entire page, styles, functionalities, drag and drop effects, and so on.
 It's literally pure Javascript script and nothing else.